-Tempting as it may be for first-time travelers of Thailand to stay along Bangkok’s infamous Sukhumvit Road, we say toss aside those tunnel-vision goggles and explore other amazing accommodations found beyond this strip.
+Tempting as it may be for first-time travelers to Thailand to stay along Bangkok’s infamous Sukhumvit Road, we say toss aside those tunnel-vision goggles and explore other amazing accommodations found beyond this strip.
 There’s a brand new Bangkok hotel near BTS Saphan Taksin called The House of Phraya Jasaen.
-It’s warm, welcoming, and charming and just between you and us it’s among the best hotels in Bangkok we’ve ever stayed at in more ways than one.
+It’s warm, welcoming, and charming and just between you and us, it’s among the best hotels in Bangkok we’ve ever stayed at in more ways than one.

 One morning over coffee, we chatted with the hotel’s two co-owners and learned that the hotel was created by merging seven antique shophouses.
-Much of the original walls, room structure, and hallways remain intact and make for an interesting layout of the 32 guest rooms within the four story building.
+Much of the original walls, room structure, and hallways remain intact and make for an interesting layout of the 32 guest rooms within the four-story building.

 And it’s what’s inside these rooms that caught our attention.
 This is where it gets fun!

 Check Out the Rooms at The House of Phraya Jasaen

 One of the owners of the hotel is a Thai interior designer who studied in Chicago, USA.
 He not only single-handedly oversaw the transformation from shophouses to boutique hotel, but he also painstakingly designed and decorated every room in fourteen separate styles.

 From an entirely white (or black) room, a relaxing haven, to a room with a retro circular bed seemingly suspended from the ceiling, we were able to choose from a variety of sizes, layouts, and décor during our two-night stay.